A Comprehensive Guide to Retiring in Greenville, SC

 One of the reasons retirees love Greenville is for its middle-of-the-road climate.
 On average, temperatures range from 34 to 53°F in January (the coldest month) and from 71 to 90°F in July (the warmest month).
 Snow is rare—the city averages just 3 inch of snow per year, which is significantly less than the US average of 28 inches per year.
 What the city lacks in snow, it makes up for in rainfall, with an average of 51 inches of rain per year.
 Due to the city’s coastal proximity, Greenville rainfall is significantly higher than the 2019 US average of 34.7 inches per year.

 Health and Wellness

-Prisma Health Alliance is the product of the merger of two large health care systems in the area—Greenville Health System and Palmetto Health.
+Prisma Health is inspired to help people live their healthiest lives.
+As the most comprehensive integrated healthcare system in South Carolina, they’re on a journey to transform the healthcare experience for patients and their families.
+Prisma Health is a product of the merger of two of the largest healthcare systems in the area, Greenville Health System and Palmetto Health.
 These two groups merged together to bring high quality care with lower costs to patients.
-To find a location in Greenville, visit their website.

 Fitness Centers and Nutritionists

 Keeping active is one of the best ways to maintain health and wellness.
 While it’s easy to find a nearby gym through a quick Google search, there’s no guarantee that the first one you find will meet your needs.
 To aid in your search, we recommend using this tool to find age-friendly fitness locations in Greenville.